PritK99/data-structures-and-algorithms/01_Arrays/README.md

 ## Introduction

-Arrays represent a contiguous area of memory holding elements of same datatype.
+An array is a contiguous block of memory that holds elements of the same data type and is accessed using indices.

 ## <b>Dynamic Arrays</b>

-The problem with static arrays is that they static.
-If we are reading a bunch of numbers and we need to put it in an array.
-But we don't know how many numbers there'll be. we just know there'll be some mark at the end that says we're done with the numbers.
+The problem with static arrays is that their size in memory is fixed.
+For example, if we're reading a sequence of numbers but don't know in advance how many there will be, we can't define a fixed-size array.
+We only know that some marker will indicate the end of the input.

 So we use Dynamic arrays or Resizable arrays.
-Vectors are an example of dynamic arrays in `c++`
+Vectors are an example of dynamic arrays in `C++`.

 ## <b>Amortized Analysis</b>